cortexrd/Knack-Toolkit-Library/README.md

         to ACB modes eventually.
 Keeping this file will save you from going through this merge procedure everytime.

-7)  In the CSS pane, add the CSS code from file KnackToolkitLibrary.css to yours.
+7)  In the CSS pane, add the CSS code from file ktl.css to yours.

 8)  Copy all that CSS code to another file named **ACB\_*AppName*.css** and save it, for the same reasons as stated above for .js.